wasmi-labs/wasmi/README.md

 ## License

-`wasmi` is primarily distributed under the terms of both the MIT license and the APACHE license (Version 2.0), at your choice.
+Wasmi is primarily distributed under the terms of both the MIT license and the APACHE license (Version 2.0), at your choice.

 See `LICENSE-APACHE` and `LICENSE-MIT` for details.